-- 1. Staff should provide a variety of experiences and activities during the course of study and during a PE lesson if possible and appropriate, for example: - a. cycling - b. gymnastics - c. swimming - d.
-Competition framework (school games) - e. indoor and outdoor activities - f. individual and group activities - g. problem solving - h. communicating PE ideas to others by means such as speaking, listening and appraising - i. practising and refining skills - j. using repetition in order to improve. - 2.
+- 1. Staff should provide a variety of experiences and activities during the course of study and during a PE lesson if possible and appropriate, for example: - a.
+Games - b.
+Gymnastics - c.
+Swimming - d.
+Indoor and Outdoor activities - e.
+Individual and group activities - f.
+Problem Solving - g.
+Communicating PE ideas to others by means such as speaking - h.
+Listening and appraising. - i.
+Practising and refining skills - j.
+Using repetition in order to improve - k.
+Cycling - 2.
 Staff should refer to work in other curriculum areas when appropriate: - a.
-Pupils should follow written and verbal instructions accurately - Safety is further enhanced by emphasis on the following: - i. the need to wear correct clothes/equipment - ii. the need to follow rules - iii. how to lift, carry, move and place heavy equipment - iv. the need for warm-up and recovery period when exercising - v. how to swim and be safe when around water - vi. general safety rules when engaged in Outdoor Education - 3.
+Pupils should follow written and verbal instructions accurately. - b.
+Safety is further enhanced by emphasis on the following: - i.
+The need to wear correct clothes/equipment. - ii.
+The need to follow rules. - iii.
+How to lift, carry, move and place heavy equipment. - iv.
+The need for warm-up and recovery period when exercising. - v.
+How to swim and be safe when around water. - vi.
+General safety rules when engaged in Outdoor Education. - 3.
 Lessons should be conducted in a secure, supportive and disciplined manner that demonstrates mutual respect.
 Pupils should learn the rules, etiquette, laws and codes for various activities.
 The department's schemes of work identify planned opportunities for pupils to develop a range of desirable personal qualities. - 4.
-There should be opportunities for individual and/or group activities so pupils can express their feelings verbally and learn how to work cooperatively as well as on their own. - 5.
+There should be opportunities for individual and/or group activities so as pupils can express their feelings verbally and learn how to work cooperatively as well as on their own. - 5.
 Staff should encourage pupils to improve in a particular sport or skill over a period of time. - 6.
 Staff should adhere to the School and Departmental reward systems in order to encourage pupils to achieve their full potential and experience a feeling of achievement. - 7.
-Pupils should be encouraged to share their experiences / culture with others in order to enhance the quality of learning and to develop socially and inclusively. - 8.
-Staff should not attempt to spend inequitable amounts of time with any one pupil or groups of pupils / gender group etc. However, staff often spend considerable amounts of their own time helping individual pupils. - 9.
+Pupils should be encouraged to share their experiences/culture with others in order to enhance the quality of learning and to develop socially and inclusively.

+- 8. Staff should not attempt to spend inequitable amounts of time with any one pupil or groups of pupils/gender group etc. However staff often spend considerable amounts of their own time helping individual pupils. - 9.
 Staff should attempt to show the enjoyment and benefits that PE and Sport have given us.
-This can be done by carefully phrased comments and well-chosen resources.

-10. As a school working toward inclusion we will allow opportunities at various times for group discussion.
+This can be done by carefully phrased comments and well-chosen resources. - 10.
+As a school working toward inclusion we will allow opportunities at various times for group discussion.
 At these times we can listen to each other's views and hopefully reflect upon them, particularly on health and fitness issues.